malheiros7j/jbm-health-insurance-cross-sell/README.md

 In featuring engineering, new attributes (columns) were derived based on the original variables, enabling a better description of the phenomenon of that variable.

 ### Step 03.
 Filtering Variables
+Checking the necessity to filter the dataset based on a variable that does not matter to the project itself.

 ### Step 04.
 Exploratory Data Analysis (EDA)
 Exploration of Data in order to find Insights for a better understanding of the Business.
 Univariate, bivariate and multivariate analyzes were also performed, obtaining some statistical properties that describe them, and more importantly, the correlation between the variables.